shadow-cs/delphi-arm-backtrace/README.md

 Known issues
 ------------
  * There are no unit tests right now as this project is currently in proof of concept state.
- * Only tested on Android, no iOS support right now.
+ * Only tested on Android (Nexus 7, let me know if it works on your device), no iOS support right now (patches welcome ;-) ).

 TODO
 ----
 iOS support.
 On iOS we may not need to open /proc/self/maps as there is only one executable so reading base address from elf might be enough.
-Returning symbols and line numbers from XCcode is another question.
+Returning symbols and line numbers from XCode is another question.

 License
 -------